112523chen/Life-Expectancy-and-GDP-Analysis/README.md

 ---
 - What caused the faster GDP growth for USA and China over the 15 period?
 - What caused the faster life expectancy for Zimbabwe over the 15 period?
-- What in Zimbabwe that casused the Zimbabwe's life expectancy to decrease in 2004?
+- What in Zimbabwe that caused the Zimbabwe's life expectancy to decrease in 2004?